rsleem/CI-CD/Labs/03 PoC/PoC.md

 * install Nexus
 * install SonarQube

-* create a Task
+* create a CI Pipeline
-* run the Task - Taskrun

 For those of you that want to have some fun, SonarQube and Nexus have also been installed and configured.